benchristel/verse/README.md

   useful software.
 Verse is designed to scale seamlessly from 10 lines of code to 10,000.
-- **Open Source.** The code powering Verse is free for anyone to inspect, use and remix, and its history is saved on Github.
+- **Open Source.** The code powering Verse is free for anyone to inspect, use, and remix, and its history is saved on Github.
 Verse will always remain free for anyone to use.
 It will grow and change, but you'll always be able to use an older version of it if you really want to.